 Tanzania is China’s largest aid recipient country in Africa.
 Since 1964 China has provided various kinds of assistance to Tanzania.

-The largest Chinese-supported projects In Tanzania include: the Tanzania Zambia Railway (TAZARA), Friendship Textile Mill, Mubarali Rice Farm, Kiwira Coal Mine and Mahonda Sugar Cane Factory.
+The largest Chinese-supported projects in Tanzania include the Tanzania Zambia Railway (TAZARA), the Friendship Textile Mill, the Mubarali Rice Farm, the Kiwira Coal Mine, and the Mahonda Sugar Cane Factory.

 Chinese Foreign Direct Investments (FDI) to Tanzania